zaxor0/zwerchhau/README.md

 All characters have a number of skills based on their intelligence, (Int / 2, rounded up); additionally some classes provide more skills, as does leveling in a class.

 Besides during combat, most things *should not* require a skill check.
 Climbing up an old stonewall, negotiating prices in a market, dressing a wound, are not the sort of things that you would need to have a skill check in.
-Rather, if a check for a common / general task is *needed* a DM should defer to an ability check.
+It is recommended to limit skill checks since combat in this system is quite nuanced.

 Skill checks are required when specialized experience or knowledge is required; specifically if failure of the task would lead to terrible consequences.
 Such as pick pocketing the kings purse, or forging a nobles signature, organizing the constuction of fortified defenses.